Daily Tech Navigator

 Is a DIY setup actually safe? +

-With proper fusing — a class-T or ANL fuse at the battery positive terminal and a GFCI breaker on the inverter AC output — and a certified LiFePO4 battery with built-in BMS, a DIY setup is just as safe as a brand-name power station.
-Three things matter most: a certified BMS, an adequately-rated fuse (300A for a 2000W setup), and correct cable gauge (1/0 AWG at the inverter input on a 12V system).
+With proper fusing — a class-T or ANL fuse at the battery positive terminal and a GFCI breaker on the inverter AC output — and a certified LiFePO4 battery with built-in BMS, a DIY setup can be very safe.
+But unlike a brand-name power station it isn't a factory-tested, listed system, so safe assembly is on you.
+Three things matter most: a certified BMS, a fuse sized to your cable's ampacity and the inverter's surge (commonly ~300A for a 2000W 12V build), and correct cable gauge (1/0 AWG at the inverter input on a 12V system).

 What does a 2000W DIY setup cost vs. an EcoFlow DELTA Pro? +